mu-dawood/ready/ready/README.md

  > Click on the feature name to see how to use it

  [x] [ReadyDashboard](https://github.com/mo-ah-dawood/ready/wiki/ReadyDashboard)
- - Admin panal layout ineasy way
+ - Admin panel layout in easy way
- - [responsive] it can work in any device except watch ofcourse😄😄
+ - [responsive] it can work in any device except watch of course😄😄
- - ability to groub drawer iems
+ - ability to group drawer items
  - ability to add action buttons
  - ability to override action buttons for some pages
  - ability to add search input field in the top app bar